March 1-3, 2019

 For Dallas and Houston

-Buses will be provided, and Spring Camp will start the moment your child gets on the bus.
-Each bus will have at least one staff member present who will run fun activities on the way to camp.
-You will also receive the contact information for that staff member in case you need to contact them on the road.
+Buses will be provided to and from Camp.
+Spring Camp starts the moment your child gets on the bus!
+Each bus will staff members who will run fun activities on the way to camp.
+We will be in constant contact with the staff from Camp and we will let you know that they have arrived and getting started with their weekend fun.
 Please pack your child a snack or dairy lunch for the bus ride.

-The bus from Dallas will depart from the NE corner of Preston and Frankfort on Friday at 12:00pm.
-Please arrive by 11:45am so we can leave for camp on time!
-Pick up after Spring Camp will be on Sunday at approximately 2:30pm, at the same location .
+The bus from Dallas will depart from the NE corner of Preston and Frankfort on Friday at 12:00 pm.
+Please arrive at 11:30 am so we can leave for camp on time!
+Pick up after Spring Camp will be on Sunday at approximately 2:30 pm at the same location.

-The bus from Houston will depart from the Houston JCC on Friday at 1:00pm.
-Please arrive by 12:30pm so we can leave for camp on time!
-Pick up will also be at the Houston JCC, Sunday at approximately 1:30pm.
+The bus from Houston will depart from the Houston ERJCC on Friday at 1:00 pm.
+Please arrive by 12:30 pm so we can leave for camp on time!
+Pick up will also be at the Houston ERJCC on Sunday at approximately 1:30 pm.

 Austin and San Antonio

 Transportation will not be provided for campers in San Antonio and Austin.
-We ask that you see our directions (link to directions to camp)and drop your child off at camp at 5:00pm on Friday.
-Pick up will be on Sunday morning from 10-10:30 AM.
+Use our address (121 Camp Young Judaea Rd, 78676) or follow our directions from Austin or San Antonio.
+Please drop your child off at camp at 5:00 pm on Friday.
+Pick up will be on Sunday morning from 10:00-10:30 AM.

 Here’s a list: